George Meany: Vietnam War

 Meany consistently defended President Lyndon B. Johnson's Vietnam War policies.
-In 1966, Meany insisted for AFL–CIO unions to give "unqualified support" to Johnson's war policy.
-AFL–CIO critics opposing Meany and the war at that time included Ralph Helstein of the United Packinghouse Workers of America, George Burdon of the United Rubberworkers and Patrick Gorman of the United Auto Workers.
+In 1966, Meany insisted that AFL–CIO unions give "unqualified support" to Johnson's war policy.
+Among the labor officials at the time who opposed Meany's position on the war were Ralph Helstein of the United Packinghouse Workers of America, George Burdon of the United Rubber Workers, and Patrick Gorman of the Amalgamated Meat Cutters.

-Charles Cogen, president of the American Federation of Teachers opposed Meany in 1967, when the AFL–CIO convention adopted a resolution pledging support for the war in Vietnam.
+Charles Cogen, president of the American Federation of Teachers, joined the opposition when the 1967 AFL–CIO convention adopted a resolution pledging support for the war.
 Reuther stated that he was busy with negotiations with General Motors in Detroit and could not attend the convention.
-In his speech to the convention, Meany said that, in Vietnam the AFL–CIO was "neither hawk nor dove nor chicken" but was supporting "brother trade unionists" struggling against Communism.
+In his speech to the convention, Meany said regarding Vietnam that the AFL–CIO was "neither hawk nor dove nor chicken", but was supporting "brother trade unionists" struggling against Communism.

 As an anticommunist who identified with the working class, Meany expressed contempt for the New Left.
-That movement had often criticized the labor movement for conservatism, racism, and anticommunism, and in the late 1960s and early 1970s, it included many supporters of Communist movements, such as the Viet Cong.
-In the aftermath of the violence by antiwar demonstrators and police at the 1968 Democratic National Convention, Meany sided with the police by calling the protesters a "dirtynecked and dirty-mouthed group of kooks".
+That philosophy had often criticized the labor activists for conservatism, racism, and anticommunism, and during the late 1960s and early 1970s, it included many promoters of Communism, such as the Viet Cong.
+In the aftermath of the violence by antiwar demonstrators and police at the 1968 Democratic National Convention, Meany sympathized with the police by terming the protesters a "dirtynecked and dirty-mouthed group of kooks".

-Meany opposed the antiwar candidacy of U. S. Senator George McGovern for the presidency against incumbent Richard Nixon in 1972 despite McGovern's generally pro-labor voting record in Congress.
-However he declined to endorse Nixon.
-On Face the Nation in September 1972, Meany criticized McGovern's statements that the US should respect other peoples' rights to choose communism by pointing out that there had never been a country that had freely voted for communism.
+Meany opposed the antiwar presidential candidacy of U.S. Senator George McGovern in 1972 against incumbent Richard Nixon, despite McGovern's generally pro-labor voting record in Congress.
+However, Meany also refused to endorse Nixon.
+On Face the Nation in September 1972, Meany criticized McGovern's foreign policy position—that the U.S. should respect other peoples' right to choose communism—by saying there had never been a country that had voted freely for communism.
 Meany accused McGovern of being "an apologist for the Communist world".

-Following Nixon's landslide defeat of McGovern, Meany said that the American people had "overwhelmingly repudiated neo-isolationism" in foreign policy.
-Meany pointed out that the American voters had split their votes by supporting the Democrats in Congress.
+After Nixon's landslide defeat of McGovern, Meany said the American people had "overwhelmingly repudiated neo-isolationism" in foreign policy.
+Meany added that American voters had split their votes by endorsing the Democrats in Congress.

-Meany's support for the war effort continued to the final days before Saigon fell to the North Vietnam in April, 1975.
-He called for President Gerald Ford to provide a US Navy "flotilla" if it was needed to ensure that hundreds of thousands of "friends of the United States" could escape before a communist regime could be established.
+Meany's support for the war effort continued up until the final days before Saigon was captured by the North Vietnamese in April 1975.
+He called for President Gerald Ford to provide a U.S. Navy "flotilla" if it was needed to ensure that hundreds of thousands of "friends of the United States" could escape before a communist regime could be established.

-He also appealed for the admission of the maximum possible number of Vietnamese refugees to the United States.
-Meany blamed Congress for "washing its hands" of the war and of weakening South Vietnam's military, damaging its "will to fight".
-In particular, Meany accused Congress of failing to provide adequate funding for US troops to stage an orderly withdrawal.
+He also appealed for the admission of the maximum possible number of Vietnamese refugees to the U.S. Meany blamed Congress for "washing its hands" of the war and for weakening South Vietnam's military, damaging its "will to fight".
+In particular, Meany accused Congress of failing to provide adequate funding for American troops to stage an orderly withdrawal.